bitbar/test-samples/appium/sample-scripts/java/README.md

 # Project Structure

 ## Test Cases
 This is where the (Test)Magic happens.
-The test logic of the example test cases is located in
+The test logic of the example test cases is located in:

 - <b>Android:</b> <i>src/test/java/com/testdroid/appium/android/sample/AndroidAppiumExampleTest.java</i>